-- 1.2.1 This guide applies to the manufacture of APIs for use in finished pharmaceutical products (FPPs).
+- 1.2.1.
+This Part applies to the manufacture of APIs for use in Finished Pharmaceutical Products (FPPs).
 It applies to the manufacture of sterile APIs only up to the point immediately prior to the APIs being rendered sterile.
-The sterilization and aseptic processing of sterile APIs are not covered by this guidance, but shall be performed in accordance with GMP guidelines for sterile products. - 1.2.2 This guide covers APIs that are manufactured by chemical synthesis, extraction, cell culture or fermentation, by recovery from natural sources, or by any combination of these processes.

-- 1.2.3 Specific guidance for APIs manufactured by cell culture or fermentation is described in section 17. - 1.2.4 This guide excludes all vaccines, whole cells, whole blood and plasma, blood and plasma derivatives (plasma fractionation), and gene therapy APIs.
-However, it does include APIs that are produced using blood or plasma as raw materials.
-Note that cell substrates (mammalian, plant, insect or microbial cells, tissue or animal sources including transgenic animals) and early process steps may be subject to GMP but are not covered by this guide.
-In addition, the guide does not apply to medical gases, bulk-packaged FPPs, and manufacturing and control aspects specific to radiopharmaceuticals. - 1.2.5 Section 18 contains guidance that only applies to the manufacture of APIs used in the production of FPPs specifically for clinical trials (investigational medicinal products). - 1.2.6 An "API starting material" is a raw material, intermediate, or an API that is used in the production of an API and that is incorporated as a significant structural fragment into the structure of the API.
-An API starting material can be an article of commerce, a material purchased from one or more suppliers under contract or commercial agreement, or produced in house. - 1.2.7 API starting materials normally have defined chemical properties and structure.
+The sterilisation and aseptic processing of sterile APIs are not covered by this Part, but shall be performed in accordance with GMP guidelines for sterile products. - 1.2.2.
+This Part covers APIs that are manufactured by chemical synthesis, extraction, cell culture or fermentation by recovery from natural sources or by any combination of these processes. - 1.2.3.
+Specific guidance for APIs manufactured by cell culture or fermentation is described in paragraph 17 of this Part. - 1.2.4.
+This Part excludes all vaccines, whole cells, whole blood and plasma, blood and plasma derivatives (plasma fractionation), and gene therapy APIs.
+However, it includes APIs that are produced using blood or plasma as raw materials.
+Note that cell substrates (mammalian, plant, insect or microbial cells, tissue or animal sources including transgenic animals) and early process steps may be subject to GMP but are not covered by this Part.
+In addition, this Part does not apply to medical gases, bulk-packaged FPPs, and manufacturing and control aspects specific to radiopharmaceuticals. - 1.2.5.
+Paragraph 18 contains guidance that only applies to the manufacture of APIs used in the production of FPPs specifically for clinical trials (investigational medicinal products). - 1.2.6.
+An "API starting material" is a raw material, intermediate or an API that is used in the production of an API and that is incorporated as a significant structural fragment into the structure of the API.
+An API starting material can be an article of commerce, a material purchased from one or more suppliers under contract or commercial agreement or produced in house. - 1.2.7.
+API starting materials normally have defined chemical properties and structure.
 The company shall designate and document the rationale for the point at which production of the API begins.
-For synthetic processes, this is known as the point at which "API starting materials" are entered into the process.
-For other processes (e.g. fermentation, extraction or purification), this rationale shall be established on a case-by-case basis. - 1.2.8 Table 1 gives guidance on the point at which the API starting material is normally introduced into the process.
-From this point on, appropriate GMP as defined in this guide shall be applied to these intermediate and/or API manufacturing steps.
+For synthetic processes, this is known as the point at which "API starting materials" are entered into the

+- process.
+For other processes (e.g. fermentation, extraction or purification) this rationale shall be established on a case-to-case basis. - 1.2.8.
+Table specified in paragraph 1.2.9. provides guidance on the point at which the API starting material is normally introduced into the process.
+From this point on, appropriate GMP as defined in this Part shall be applied to these intermediate or API manufacturing steps.
 This would include the validation of critical process steps determined to impact the quality of the API.
-However, it shall be noted that the fact that a company chooses to validate a process step does not necessarily define that step as critical. - 1.2.9 The guidance in this document would normally be applied to the steps shown in grey in Table below.
+However, it shall be noted that the fact that a company chooses to validate a process step does not necessarily define that step as critical. - 1.2.9.
+The guidance in this Part would normally be applied to the steps shown in grey in Table below.
 It does not imply that all steps shown shall be completed.
 The stringency of GMP in API manufacturing shall increase as the process proceeds from early API steps to final steps, purification and packaging.
-Physical processing of APIs, such as granulation, coating or physical manipulation of particle size (e.g. milling and micronizing), shall be conducted at least to the standards of this guide.
+Physical processing of APIs, such as granulation, coating or physical manipulation of particle size (e.g., milling and micronising), shall be conducted at least to the standards of this Part.